-On the Definition tab in the file types configuration screen, you can indicate how the file type should be identified and which files it applies to.
+On the Definition tab in the file type configuration, you can indicate how the file type should be identified and which files it applies to.

 The description is used whenever you need to make a choice between file types, such as the “files of type” list in open and save windows or the Options|File Type command.
 You cannot change the description of the first few file types.
 These file types have a special meaning in EditPad.
 You cannot delete these file types or change their position in the list, but you can adjust all the settings to your own tastes and habits as you can do for all the other file types.

 The file masks you assign to a file type are particularly important.
-When you open a file, EditPad compare's the file's name against the file masks for each file type.
-If it finds a file type with a mask that matches the file name, that file type's settings will be used for the file being opened.
-If more than one file type's mask matches, the bottommost matching file type is used.
+When you open a file, EditPad compares the file’s name against the file masks for each file type.
+If it finds a file type with a mask that matches the file name, that file type’s settings will be used for the file being opened.
+If more than one file type’s mask matches, the bottommost matching file type is used.
 Therefore, file types with more specific masks should be placed below file types with more general masks.
-The "any file" file type has a mask of "*.*", which matches all file names.
-If there's no other file type with a matching mask, the "any file" file type will be used.
-The "any file" file type always sits at the top of the list, and is thus the last and most generic file type.
+The file type named “unspecified file type” has a mask of “*.*” that matches all file names.
+So “unspecified file type” needs to be at the top of the list so that it will be the last file type that EditPad checks when looking for a matching file type.